key-ur/my-demo-samples/README.md

 # my-demo-samples-flutter

-### Samples in Kotlin, Flutter, Java, etc. to be added in this repository.
+### Add only flutter code/projects to this branch.